-- a. the Investor Rights Agreement between Legacy QKGI, QKGI New Holdings LP ("New QKGI") and the Company dated July 31, 2013; - b. the Registration Rights Agreement between Legacy QKGI, New QKGI and the Company dated July 31, 2013; - c. the Wilson Creek LLC Second Amended and Restated Limited Liability Company Agreement agreed to by Legacy QKGI and the Company dated July 31, 2013; - d. the Credit and Security Agreement between KeyBank and certain wholly-owned subsidiaries of the Company dated August 16, 2019; - e. the Master Equipment Lease Agreement, as amended, between Key Equipment Finance and the Company dated August 16, 2019; and - f. the Credit Agreement and Security Agreement between KeyBank and certain wholly-owned subsidiaries of the Company dated December 14, 2020.
+- a. the Credit and Security Agreement between KeyBank and certain wholly-owned subsidiaries of the Company dated August 16, 2019; - b. the Master Equipment Lease Agreement, as amended, between Key Equipment Finance and the Company dated August 16, 2019; and - c. the Credit Agreement and Security Agreement between KeyBank and certain wholly-owned subsidiaries of the Company dated December 14, 2020.
 See "General Developments of the Business Three Year History 2020" for a description of key terms of the agreement.